-Bull trout redd counts in Quartz Creek since 1995 have been variable (Figure 4; $r^2 = 0.035$).
-Although overall trend is positive, annual variation limits our ability to statistically distinguish this relationship from a stable (zero slope) population (Figure 4; p = 0.498).
-We observed a total of 49 redds in Quartz and West Fork Quartz creeks in 2004 (Table 1).
+Bull trout redd counts in Quartz Creek since 1995 have been variable (Figure 6).
+Although overall trend is positive, annual variation limits our ability to statistically distinguish this relationship from a stable (zero slope) population.
+We observed a total of 35 redds in Quartz and West Fork Quartz creeks in 2004 (Table 1).
 The average number of redds of the period of record was 74.9 redds.
 The 2004 observation of 49 redds was 34.5% lower than the average over the period of record.
 A log jam located approximately 0.25 miles upstream of the confluence of West Fork Quartz Creek in 2002 and 2003 may have limited bull trout spawner escapement during these years.
 This log jam was removed prior to adult bull trout upstream migration in 2004.
+There was a slight increase in redds found in 2008.

-Figure 4.
-Bull trout redd counts and trend analysis for Quartz Creek (including West Fork Quartz) 1990-2004.
+Figure 6.
+Bull trout redd counts and trend analysis for Quartz Creek (including West Fork Quartz) 1990-2008.